openshift-labs/learn-katacoda/intro-openshift/deploying-python/finish.md

 ``oc start-build <name>``: Trigger a new build and deployment of the application where source code is taken from the hosted Git repository specified to ``oc new-app`` when the build configuration was created.

-``oc start-build <name> --from-dir=.``: Trigger a new build and deployment of the application where source code is take from the current working directory of the local machine where the ``oc`` command is being run.
+``oc start-build <name> --from-dir=.``: Trigger a new build and deployment of the application where source code is taken from the current working directory of the local machine where the ``oc`` command is being run.

 ``oc cancel-build <build>``: Cancel a running build.